-Worldwide, an estimated 19.3 million new cancer cases will be identified each year by 2025, an increase from 14.1 million in 2012 according to GLOBOCAN (Ferley, 2012).
-Many of the most commonly occurring cancers are related to physical inactivity, poor nutrition, alcohol and tobacco use, infectious disease and/or sun exposure, and as populations age, increased cancer prevalence.
-Regardless of economic development, 42% of all cancers among men are lung, prostate and colorectal cancer while, among women, 43% of cancers are breast, colorectal or lung cancers, and of these, lung, breast and colorectal account for the most commonly occurring cancers overall (Torre et al., 2015).
-According to the American Cancer Society, an estimated 1.6 million people in the U.S. will be newly diagnosed this year and most will live following their diagnosis and treatment (ACS Cancer Facts and Figures, 2016).
-The 5-year relative survival rate for all cancers (2005-2011) in the U.S. is now 69%, up from 49% in the 1970s (ACS Cancer Facts and Figures, 2016).
-Platinum-based drugs are the antineoplastic chemotherapeutic agents of choice for the treatment of many adult cancers (e.g., head and neck, lung, germ cell, colorectal, and bladder).
-For example, cisplatin's effectiveness as an antitumor agent is well established from tumor response rates as high as 90% for head and neck tumors (Weaver et al., 1982) to long-term survival rates at 70-80% for testicular cancer (Priest & Vogelzang, 1991).
+Worldwide, an estimated 19.3 million new cancer cases will be identified each year by 2025, an increase from 14.1 million in 2012 according to GLOBOCAN (Ferlay et al. 2013).
+Many of the most commonly occurring cancers are related to physical inactivity, poor nutrition, alcohol and tobacco use, infectious disease and/or sun exposure and as populations age, cancer prevalence increases.
+Regardless of economic development, 42% of all cancers among men are lung, prostate and colorectal cancer while, among women, 43% of cancers are breast, colorectal or lung cancers, and of these, lung, breast and colorectal account for the most commonly occurring cancers overall (Torre et al. 2015).
+According to the American Cancer Society, an estimated 1.6 million people in the U.S. will be newly diagnosed this year and most will live following their diagnosis and treatment (American Cancer Society [ACS] 2016).
+The 5-year relative survival rate for all cancers (2005-2011) in the U.S. is now 69%, up from 49% in the 1970s (American Cancer Society [ACS] 2016).
+Platinum-based drugs are the antineoplastic chemotherapeutic agents of choice for the treatment of many adult cancers (e.g. head and neck, lung, germ cell, colorectal and bladder).
+For example, cisplatin's effectiveness as an antitumor agent is well established from tumour response rates as high as 90% for head and neck tumours (Weaver et al. 1982) to long-term survival rates at 70-80% for testicular cancer (Priest and Vogelzang 1991).

 Hearing loss from cisplatin and carboplatin is typically permanent and bilateral, but not necessarily symmetric or immediate, and can occur with or without tinnitus.
-It is difficult to predict how ototoxicity will manifest for any particular patient due to the wide range of patient characteristics and treatment regimens that are necessarily involved, and by the large variety of ototoxicity metrics used in the literature.
-For example, Bokomeyer et al. (1998) found persistent ototoxic symptom prevalence of tinnitus (59%), hearing loss (18%), or both (23%) among fairly young patients (mean age 31 years.; range 21-53 years) with cisplatin used to treat testicular cancer.
-Frisina et al. (2016) reported on a retrospective medical record review of ototoxicity in a cohort of 488 young men (median age 31 years.; range 15-49 years) with germ cell cancer.
-The majority (66%) were diagnosed in the early stages of disease (I and II) and all were given cisplatin (median cumulative dose: $400 \text{ mg/m}^2$ ).
+It is difficult to predict how ototoxicity will manifest for any particular patient due to the wide range of patient characteristics and treatment regimens that are necessarily involved, and the large variety of ototoxicity metrics used in the literature.
+For example, Bokemeyer et al. (1998) found persistent ototoxic symptom prevalence of tinnitus (59%), hearing loss (18%) or both (23%) among fairly young patients (mean age 31 years; range 21-53 years) with cisplatin used to treat testicular cancer.
+Frisina et al. (2016) reported on a retrospective medical record review of ototoxicity in a cohort of 488 young men (median age 31 years; range 15-49 years) with germ cell cancer.
+The majority (66%) were diagnosed in the early stages of disease (I and II) and all were given cisplatin (median cumulative dose: 400 mg/m2).
 None received concurrent treatments of radiation or the chemotherapy agent vincristine.
-Pretreatment audiograms were not available.
-Post-treatment audiograms obtained on this cohort 1-30 years (median 4.5 years) following treatment were compared to published normative patterns in quartiles of hearing thresholds among males by age at 4, 6, and 8 kHz (Engdahl et al., 2005), the conventionally-tested frequencies most likely to show ototoxicity.
-Only 20% of this cohort were found to have retained normal hearing post-treatment ( 20 dB HL).

-As expected, post-exposure hearing loss was strongly correlated with increasing age (R= 0.79).
+Pre-treatment audiograms were not available.
+Posttreatment audiograms obtained on this cohort 1-30 years (median 4.5 years) following treatment were compared to published normative patterns in quartiles of hearing thresholds among males by age at 4, 6 and 8 kHz (Engdahl et al. 2005), the conventionally tested frequencies most likely to show ototoxicity.
+Only 20% of this cohort were found to have retained normal hearing post-treatment (≤20 dB HL).
+As expected, post-exposure hearing loss was strongly correlated with increasing age (R=0.79).
 Subjectively, up to 30% reported decreased hearing and 40% reported tinnitus.
-After adjusting for age, a cumulative dose of >300 mg/m was found to be associated with higher quartile hearing loss in the 4-8 kHz range compared to those with doses 300 mg/m.
-Additionally, for every 100 mg/m of cumulative dose, a 3.2 dB increase in hearing loss (4-12 kHz) was observed after age adjustment.
+After adjusting for age, a cumulative dose of $>300 \text{ mg/m}^2$ was found to be associated with higher quartile hearing loss in the 4-8 kHz range compared to those with doses $<300 \text{ mg/m}^2$.
+Additionally, for every 100 mg/m^2 of cumulative dose, a 3.2 dB increase in hearing loss (4- 12 kHz) was observed after age adjustment.